najafi-laboratory/2p_imaging/2p_post_process_module_202404/README.md

 ## 2025.02.10
 - Now processing list of data is allowed.
-- Now both dff before and after smoothing are saved.
+- Now only raw dff is saved and moved filtering to downstream projects.